olivercalazans/olivercalazans/README.md

   <br>

-  OffScan is a command-line tool developed in Rust for network exploration, device and service enumeration, and offensive security testing.
-What it can do:
+  OffScan is a command-line tool developed in Rust for network exploration, device enumeration, and offensive security testing.
+What it can do: <br>
   ***Network Mapping, Port Scanning, Packet Flooding, and more.***
 </div>